techdoer/ostlog/README.md

 	* data should ahere to established standards to facilitate interoperability

 # installation
-The ostlog database can be deployed in the cloud or locally on your computer.
+ostlog can be deployed as a database in the cloud or locally on your computer.

-The local deployment is a good option for those who prefer not to store confidential personal information in the cloud.
-The local deployment is available as a Microsoft Access 2013 database.
+Local ostlog is a good option for those who prefer not to store confidential personal information in the cloud and is available as a Microsoft Access 2013 database.

-The cloud database is built for Microsoft Azure SQL Server.
-Using the cloud version of the database offers the additional possibility of using the full gammut of Azure data services on your self-tracking data, including Azure Machine Learning Studio.
+Cloud ostlog is designed for Microsoft Azure SQL Server.
+This makes it readily availble to the rich catalog of Azure-based data services including Azure Machine Learning Studio.